macnick/enumerable-methods/README.md

   ## Specifications

-  All accept a block but also work the same as the original methods when a block is not provided.
+  All methods accept a block but also work the same as the original methods when a block is not provided.
   Specifically #my_map accepts a block or a proc.
   #my_inject is implemented to work exactly as the original with checks and it accepts blocks, procs and symbols.